mongodb/mongo/src/mongo/db/repl/README.md

 the [`all_durable`](#replication-timestamp-glossary) timestamp when the transaction is started, which ensures a snapshot with no oplog holes.

+## Transaction Errors

+### PreparedTransactionInProgress Errors

+Starting a new transaction on a session with an already existing in-progress transaction can cause the existing transaction to be **implicitly aborted**.
+Implicitly aborting a transaction happens if the transaction is aborted without an explicit `abortTransaction` command.
+However, prepared transactions cannot be implicitly aborted, since they can only complete after a `commitTransaction` or `abortTransaction` command from the `TransactionCoordinator`.
+As a result, any attempt to start a new transaction on a session that already has a prepared trasaction on it will fail with a `PreparedTransactionInProgress` error.

+Additionally, the only operations that can be run on a prepared transaction are `prepareTransaction`, `abortTransaction`, and `commitTransaction`.
+If any other command is run on the transaction, the command will fail with a `PreparedTransactionInProgress` error.

+Commands run as a part of a transaction that fail with this error code will always have the [`TransientTransactionError`](#transienttransactionerror-label) label attached to its response.

+### NoSuchTransaction Errors

+`NoSuchTransaction` errors are generated for commands that attempt to continue, prepare, commit, or abort a transaction that isn't in progress.
+Two common reasons why this error is generated are because the transaction has since started a new transaction or the transaction has already been aborted.

+All commands made in a transaction other than `commitTransaction` that fail with this error code will always have the [`TransientTransactionError`](#transienttransactionerror-label) label attached to its response.
+If the `commitTransaction` command failed with a `NoSuchTransaction` error without a write concern error, then it will have the `TransientTransactionError` label attached to its response.
+If it failed with a write concern error, then it wouldn't be safe to retry the entire transaction since it could have committed on one of the nodes.

+### TransactionTooOld Errors

+If an attempt is made to start a transaction that is older than the current active or the last committed transaction, then that operation will fail with `TransactionTooOld`.

+### TransientTransactionError Label

+A transaction could fail with one of the errors above or a different one.
+There are some errors that will cause a transaction to abort with no persistent side effects.
+In these cases, the server will attach the `TransientTransactionError` label to the response (which will still contain the orignal error code), so that the caller knows that they can safely retry the entire transaction.

 # Concurrency Control

 ## Parallel Batch Writer Mode